90 Years of the Oriental Theatre From Saxe to Milwaukee Film

 Thanks to movie theater researcher and library patron Hugh Swofford for additional information about a Milwaukee landmark.

 The Oriental will celebrate its 90th anniversary a week early on Sunday with a screening of Casablanca at 7:15 p.m.
-A fitting choice, the Humphrey Bogart and Ingrid Bergman classic opened at the Warner in January 1943 before moving to a third-run at the Oriental in April.
+A fitting choice, the Humphrey Bogart and Ingrid Bergman classic opened at the Warner in January 1943 before moving to a second-run at the Oriental in April.

 Dan, Local History Librarian.